CSCI-4830-002-2014/deploy-1/README.md

 The card on the arduino is limited in size.
 Additionally, the 10,000 sampling-per-second may not be enough for some advanced frequency/graphical analysis (although my personal project should be fine).
 I ran some Arduino code that I found on the internet and discovered that it instantly crashed my computer, so I suppose that it also a risk somehow.
 Lastly, there is always a risk of excessively “noisy” data or dying batteries, which require a lot of cleaning and calibration to be used accurately.

-[Provide Explanation]

 --------------------

 For the next part of the assignment, you will look at your sample data.

 ## State the research question of your mini-project.
 (1 point)
-How can we identify frequency of an input and, if within a reasonable scope, how can we use pitch analysis to “guess” the particular key of a song.
+How can we identify frequency of an input and, if within a reasonable scope, how can we use pitch analysis to “guess” the particular key of a song?

 ## What would you define as your 'signal' you are looking for in your data?
 That is, what might constitute as finding something of interest to your question?
 (5 pts)